Manual flash vs TTL flash

 This is such a crucial point to understand about TTL flash, that I want to mention it again for emphasis.

-With TTL flash, our chosen aperture or ISO (within a certain usable range), does not affect our exposure – and in a sense becomes transparent to our exposure metering.
+With TTL flash, our chosen aperture or ISO (within a certain usable range), does not affect our flash exposure – and in a sense our aperture and ISO choice becomes transparent to our exposure metering.
 (Our camera and flash work together in calculating what it deems to be correct flash exposure, but increasing or decreasing the output from the flash.)
-What does affect our exposure, is the reflectivity of our subject, and how large our subject appears within our frame.
+What does affect our TTL flash exposure, is the reflectivity of our subject, and how large our subject appears within our frame.

-So, looking back at the four things which affect manual flash, you’ll notice that none of these, not distance, nor aperture, nor ISO setting, seem to have an effect on our flash exposure.
+So, looking back at the four things which affect manual flash, you’ll notice that none of these, not distance, nor aperture, nor ISO setting, changes our TTL flash exposure.
 (Within reasonable range of course.)

-And it is in this, that the huge difference arises between approaching metering for manual flash, and TTL flash metering.
+And it is in this, that we see the huge difference in using (and understanding) manual flash vs TTL flash metering.

 The only way to control TTL flash metering, is with flash exposure compensation.
-You could control manual flash exposure with any of the four variables mentioned earlier on, but with TTL flash, you would have to change your flash exposure compensation.
+While you could could control manual flash exposure with any of the four variables mentioned earlier on, with TTL flash you would have to change your flash exposure compensation.

 In these differences, the individual strengths of using manual flash, or using TTL flash, can be seen.
 And this will most likely affect which of the two kinds of flash lighting we end up using.